-First of all, Indonesia may still be considered as a developing country and still left behind in some ways compared to its neighbourhood countries.
+First of all, Indonesia may still be considered as a developing country and still left behind in some ways compared to its neighbouring countries.
 But well, that what makes Indonesia unique.
 You may still expect to see untouched natures in Indonesia with the friendly locals, good food, rich cultures, and so on.

 I have not been all around Indonesia yet and what I am going to share is based on my past few years travelling experiences around Indonesia – my version in random order.
-I choose few places below and indicate for first-timer with consideration of the uniqueness of the places and also facilities that available on the area.
-So, here you go – My version of top 5 of places in Indonesia you should visit:
+I choose a few places below and indicate for first-timer with consideration of the uniqueness of the places and also facilities that available on the area.
+So, here you go – My version of the top 5 of places in Indonesia you should visit:

-Bali has been one of most popular destinations in Indonesia for as long as I can remember.
+Bali has been one of the most popular destinations in Indonesia for as long as I can remember.
 Even some people probably ever heard of Bali but not Indonesia.
 The natures and cultures in Bali Island have attracted visitors from all over the world to come and spend their holiday there.
 Because of its long history of tourism, many of the places have been developed well which I think it is a good starting point for you who have not been to Indonesia before.

-Bali may considered as a small island among other islands in Indonesia but myself who have been there several times always found new places to explore on my each visit.
+Bali may be considered as a small island among other islands in Indonesia but myself who have been there several times always found new places to explore on my every visit.
 Either beaches, mountains, lakes, foods, not forget to mention strong cultures and traditions, all can be found here in Bali.

 2. Mount Bromo

-But then again, for those who can’t walk long, may opt for horse ride to get to the possible nearest point to the crater before the steps.
-Yes, you still can’t get rid from those little steps to the crater rim but at least by doing so, it helps you to save your energy to climb later on.
+But then again, for those who can’t walk long, may opt for a horse ride to get to the possible nearest point to the crater before the steps.
+Yes, you still can’t get rid of those little steps to the crater rim but at least by doing so, it helps you to save your energy to climb later on.